 - 1 tsp cinnamon

-- In a large bowl, shift together the flour, cocoa powder, cinnamon, red cayenne pepper, soda, and salt
+- In a large bowl, whisk together the flour, cocoa powder, baking soda, cinnamon, red cayenne pepper, and salt.

-- In another large bowl, add sugar, oil, maple syrup, vanilla, and almond milk.
+- In another large bowl, add sugar, oil, maple syrup, almond milk, and vanilla.
 Mix together to combine.

 - Slowly add your wet ingredients to your dry ingredients, mixing in between each add in.
 Mix until combined.
 Batter will be stiff.